Starting an LLC in Hawaii is Easy

 FAX: (808) 586-2733

-How long does it take to get an LLC approved?
+How long does it take to get a Hawaii LLC approved?
 LLC processing time is typically about two weeks, but can be expedited for an additional fee.

 Step 4: Create A Hawaii LLC Operating Agreement

 Creating a Hawaii LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.